 What is wine made of?

 Every wine is made from grapes.
-Those grapes are getting pressed to get out the juice.
+Those grapes are pressed to extract the juice.
 Then the fermentation process starts.
 Essentially, this process turns the grape juice sugars into alcohol.
-So far, this all seems to be vegan-friendly.
+So far, this all seems vegan-friendly.

 Is wine vegan?

 The short answer is no. Wine is not always vegan.
-To understand why wine is not always vegan, we’ll have to take a closer look at what happens after the fermentation process.
+To understand why wine is not always vegan, we’ll take a closer look at what happens after the fermentation process.

 Why is wine not vegan?